cheminfo/eln-docs/docs/60_cheminformatics/20_explorer-sdf/README.md

 ![overview](overview.png)

 1. Drag and drop or paste your list of molecules.
 SDF, [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) and SMILES are supported.
-If your list is in the TSV format, the file must contain a header line and a column named "smiles".
 2. Your list of molecules is displayed as a table containing their structure, code, and other information such as the number of H donors or acceptors in the molecule.
 3. Properties extracted from the file and computed for a specific molecule.
 In the computed properties, you would find molecular weight, exact mass, molecular formula, as yell as [Lipinski properties](https://en.wikipedia.org/wiki/Lipinski%27s_rule_of_five) of the molecule.
 4. Substructure or similarity search into your list of molecule.
 Draw a substructure and reduce your list of molecules to similar molecules or molecules containing the same pattern.
 The other tabs will automatically be updated.